GM Lending Pool

 setGloopStakersWallet

-address, which will receive a portion of the platform fees to be distributed to future Gloop stakers.
+function setGloopStakersWallet(address _newWallet) external requiresAuth Sets or updates the gloopStakersWallet address, which will receive a portion of the platform fees to be distributed to future Gloop stakers.
 This can only be changed by the Admin.
-Upon success, the call emits a GloopStakersWalletUpdated
+Upon success, the call emits a GloopStakersWalletUpdated event with the caller's address and the new wallet address as parameters.

 Parameters: